Wednesday, December 10, 2025

 A remarkable linguistic review from Yediay et al. 2024 written by Kroonen, Thorso and Wigman.

 It is in the supplements.
-Hrach Martirosyan 's paper is also referenced.
+Hrach Martirosyan’s paper is also referenced.
+The link is in the comments.

-From the Iron Age, samples with Urartian and pre-Urartian contexts show a similar proportion of ancestry associated with the western Steppe, which is consistent with the existing view that the Urartian population was multiethnic99 and multilingual100,101, and it yields support for the hypothesis that it may have contained an Armenian-speaking component102,103.
-Moreover, as mentioned earlier, Steppe ancestry emerges in the South Caucasus already in the MBA, with no significant later input, and it is only a marginal ancestry component in Central Anatolia.
-This means that the traditional hypothesis of a migration of Armenian speakers across Anatolia after 1,200 BCE11,104 is increasingly doubtful.
+From the Iron Age, samples with Urartian and pre-Urartian contexts show a similar proportion of ancestry associated with the western Steppe, which is consistent with the existing view that the Urartian population was multiethnic and multilingual, and it supports the hypothesis that it may have contained an Armenian-speaking component.
+Moreover, as mentioned earlier, Steppe ancestry emerges in the South Caucasus already in the Middle Bronze Age, with no significant later input, and it is only a marginal ancestry component in Central Anatolia.
+This makes the traditional hypothesis of a migration of Armenian speakers across Anatolia after 1200 BCE increasingly doubtful.

-Many scholars have assumed a particularly close relationship between (Thraco-)Phrygian and Armenian as well94, even closer than that of Greek and Phrygian105,106.
-However, more recent progress in the study of Phrygian has revealed a poverty of exclusively shared features with Armenian, which makes such a hypothesis difficult to support94.
+Many scholars have assumed a particularly close relationship between (Thraco-)Phrygian and Armenian, even closer than that of Greek and Phrygian.
+However, more recent study of Phrygian has revealed a scarcity of exclusively shared features with Armenian, making such a hypothesis difficult to support.
 Likewise, our IBD results yield no support for assuming a common migration of Armenians and Phrygians through Anatolia, but rather suggest that the shared innovations of Greek, Phrygian, and Armenian are attributable to a higher-order subgroup (or linguistic area) connected with the Late Yamnaya culture of the 3rd millennium BCE.

 No comments: